pytorch/torchtune/docs/source/tutorials/memory_optimisations.rst

 by completely removing the buffer of gradients which are stored by the optimizer during its ``step()``.

 We encourage you to read through the fantastic PyTorch tutorial on this concept:
-`*How to save memory by fusing the optimizer step into the backward pass* <https://pytorch.org/tutorials/intermediate/optimizer_step_in_backward_tutorial.html>`_
+`How to save memory by fusing the optimizer step into the backward pass <https://pytorch.org/tutorials/intermediate/optimizer_step_in_backward_tutorial.html>`_

 .. todo (SalmanMohammadi) ref full finetune

-You can enable this feature using the ``optimizer_in_bwd`` flag, which is currently only supported in our full finetune recipe.
+You can enable this feature using the ``optimizer_in_bwd`` flag, which is currently only supported in our single-device full finetune recipe.
 You might want to use this feature when:

 * When gradient memory is particularly large i.e. when using a stateful optimizer.
 * When you don't need gradient accumulation.